-Social media provides a way to further connect with your local clients and groups and boost your real estate marketing efforts.
+Social media provides a way to further connect with your local clients and support your real estate marketing efforts.
 Social media, done well, builds trust and extends your reach to people who you may have not met otherwise.

 In this article I’ll give you an overview of Facebook, Twitter and Pinterest (and a few more) and how real estate agents can use them for social media marketing.